 The ultimate responsibility of a business coach is to provide a safe place to guide and support their clients in reaching their stated objectives.
 In this safe place, the client is free to speak openly knowing that the conversation will be held in complete confidence.
 When a person hires a business coach, the coach represents the self-interests of one person, the client.

 Unlike business consulting, business coaching is not set up to enter a business, solve a problem and leave.
 Instead, a business coach helps guide business leaders in determining their own problem-solving solutions.
 The coach guides the client in creative and strategic brainstorming, facilitates strategic planning to solve the problem, and then helps to create a plan to capitalize on new opportunities.
 Tactical action steps are then developed to implement the strategy.
 A good coach provides a structured environment where the client is accountable for executing the plans and staying committed to the action steps.

 Coaches teach, encourage, challenge, provide structure, and create accountability for the leaders they coach.
 Professional business coaching works!

-If you are interested in learning more about business coaching and how it can help your business, reach out to:
+If you are interested in learning more about business coaching and how it can help your business, reach out to me:

 Dave Sichterman at 313-231-1686

-To experience coaching, A360 offers a free, no-obligation discovery session.
+To experience coaching, I offer a free, no-obligation discovery session.